3 Ways to Calculate an Installment Loan Payment

 What are the Terms of an Installment Loan?

-When you take out a loan to purchase a car or another item, the terms of the loan will affect how often you need to pay it off, how much you are required to pay each month, and what interest rates you are charged.
+While purchasing a car, you can borrow a small business equipment loan, or simply for medical treatment.
+The terms of the loan will affect how often you need to pay it, how much you are required to pay each month, and what interest rates you are charged.

-The most common type of installment loan is a variable-rate loan.
+The most common type of loan is a variable-rate loan.
 This means the interest rate changes over time, based on a gauge that is set by the bank or credit union.
+Although this means that the rate of interest will change as long as the loan exists, it will not bind you to a certain period of time.
 This is usually good for people who are not sure when they will be able to pay off the loan.

-Fixed-rate loans are usually better for people who know they will be able to pay off the loan within a certain time period.
-These loans have an interest rate that stays the same throughout the entire loan term.
+Fixed-rate loans are typically better for people who know they will be able to pay off the loan within a certain time period.
+Generally known as installment loans, these have an interest rate that stays the same throughout the entire loan term.
+But the only downfall of these term loans is they must be repaid in a certain period of time as per the loan plan.
 This can be good if you have a fixed income and do not want to worry about fluctuations in interest rates.

 What are Three Ways to Calculate an Installment Loan Payment?